parvesh88/SSLCertificatesInstaller/README.md

 Fix missing and expired certificates on Windows.

-After doing this, SSL Certificates are installed.
+After doing this, New and Updated SSL Certificates are installed.